 Profile

-In Scotland, I become a sort of a cultural worker engaged in
+In Scotland I become a sort of a cultural worker engaged in

-Part of this work has been to research, document and write a history of the Chilean
+Another dimention to my work has been to research, document and write a history of the Chilean

 refugees in Scotland.
 This is important because it is about a drama that began in Chile on the 11th of September of 1973.
 On this date, a bloody coup d' etat took place with terrible consequences for the country.
 The coup was staged by the army General Augusto Pinochet, with the support of the Government of the United States, against the democratic elected Socialist Government of Salvador Allende.
-It is against the backdrop of this sad experience that I found myself doing things that I never dreamt of doing.
-My story, a labyrinth, evolves round two very different countries miles apart in distance, history and culture.
-I just wanted to share my experience!

 In May 2010, for example, The Scottish Refugee Council and The United Nation High